gloryadeh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 2-hellofile displays contents in /etc/passwd/. file 3-twofiles displays the contents of 2 files.
 The file 4-lastlines displays the last 10 lines in the file.
+The file 5-firstlines shows the first 10 lines of the file